 You cannot ‘get behind’ in this class.

 Because all the materials are there for download from the start, and because the weekly calls are based on Q&A ie whatever questions the people on the call want to ask, there is no such thing as ‘behind’.

 The same goes for partner work: if you want to practise listening for questions and your partner wants to practise summarising a full reading, you can still offer one another helpful feedback.
 There’s absolutely no need for you to be working on the same part of the course.

 First – this is not school; I do understand you have a life, and if you need to leave before our three months are up, that’s fine.
 I’m designing this to ensure that you don’t miss out on any content when ‘life happens’.
 (That’s why all the downloads will be available on day 1.)

 However, working with other students is a crucial part of the class.
 Your fellow-students need you to be available to provide feedback as they practise their reading skills – both through the online forum and in scheduled one-to-one calls as ‘reading partners’.
 Please allow at least an extra half-hour a week for this in addition to our weekly calls and whatever time you take for private reading, absorbing and integrating.

 You can just show up at a meeting with your question and ask it, or if you’d like me to prepare a more in-depth answer please do send me your question in advance.
 The only rule is you need to be at the meeting to get your question answered there.
 If you can’t make it to a meeting, just post your question on the forum.

 The last thing I want is to have someone stuck in a class that isn’t a good fit for them – and the only way to be sure it’s a good fit is for us to talk.
-So before I invite anyone to sign up for this class, I’ll schedule a call where we can talk through your needs, expectations, level of experience and so on.
-Sign up to the notification list at the top of this page and I’ll let you know when I start scheduling calls.
+So after you fill out the application form above, we’ll schedule a call where we can talk through your needs, expectations, level of experience and so on.